 The lesson describes shares and shareholders.
 Shareholders are also called stockholders.
 The lesson provides an example of how the stock market works.
 Then it describes how to “play” the market and illustrates an example of what that means.
 Afterward, it defines investors and brokers and introduces students to the bear and bull markets.

-You can get creative with the activity.
 After dividing into pairs, students will purchase shares of five different stocks.
 They will have an imaginary $5000 to allocate among the stocks.
 They will track the rising and falling prices of the stocks over a period of time.
 The lesson states two weeks.
 However, you could provide real companies for the students to monitor and adjust the amount of time they will track the prices.

 At the beginning of the activity, students will answer a set of questions.
 After the two weeks pass, they will answer another set of questions based on their experience.